The Sales University, Lion Glass Review 2026 — Legit?

-The Sales University by Lion Glass charges £50/month for 100+ lessons and AI coaching.
-We break down the 4.9/5 rating, job marketplace, and whether 203 members justify the cost.
+The Sales University by Lion Glass costs £50/month for 100+ lessons and AI coaching.
+I broke down the 4.9/5 rating, 203 members, and job marketplace — here's the truth.

 Disclaimer: This is an independent review based on publicly available information.
 We may earn a commission if you purchase through our links at no extra cost to you.
 This does not affect our analysis.